kimandrews/Wireworm_popgen/README.md

 ARC > logout
 ```

-#### 2. Extract ARC contigs that blast with a good score to the orignal targets
+#### 2. Extract ARC contigs that blast with a good score to the original targets

 COI: